shawnclarke/h2oclock-client/README.md

 Raspberry Pi hardware runs Express, MongoDB, cron like scheduler, Dark Sky weather api and a rpio module to allow nodeJs access to the GPIO headers on the Raspberry Pi
 Web ui:
 Fairly standard web ui, using Materializecss, Ajax requests to DB

+**Current status of project:**
+This is now a working project, it is an MVP right now though!